 ...not for any sort of nefarious or extra-marital purpose — the man's family lives in Miami — but we do know it's certainly an expensive trip for the man to be making on a weekly basis.
 And since Fields is the man charged with making the "Bold Moves" necessary to create a "Way Forward" for FoMoCo — a man who's claiming

-"We're changing our culture to adopt a change or die mentality that is rejecting business as usual."
+"We're changing our culture to adopt a change or die mentality that is rejecting business as usual."it certainly sounds a lot like business as usual.
+That's especially truewhen Wilson explains,

 A Ford insider claims he's seen paperwork that says it's $50,000 a week but it's unclear what's not included in that number.